marta-krzyk-dev/JavaScriptOOP/README.md

 If I had to squeeze the essence of the paradigm into one sentence it would be: OOP closely associates bahaviours with data.

 ## Why not? :pouting_cat:
 But wait!
-If OOP is generally accepted as the most popular method of programming, doesn't it mean it's the best?
+If OOP is generally accepted as the most popular method of programming (at the moment), doesn't it mean it's the best?
 As you may already suspect, one solution doesn't fit all.
 With all the advantages of OOP, it is far away from perfection.
 OOP sets your mindset on a specific track.
 It will take you places, but not everywhere.